 Mantras may be recited aloud, whispered, written, or may be heard internally.
 They can be associated with particular historical or archetypal figures, or may have no such associations.
 There are mantras associated with Buddha Shakyamuni (om muni muni maha muni shakyamuniye svaha), and Chenrezi, or Avalokiteshvara (om mani padme hum).
 The Prajnaparamita mantra (gate gate paragate parasamgate bodhi svaha) is associated with the Mother of Wisdom and the body of texts known as the Perfection of Wisdom (Prajnaparamita) sutras.

 There is power in ‘mere’ words.
 When anyone suddenly shouts ‘Fire!’ we at once apprehend the danger and react with alacrity.
 When anyone calls us ‘stupid’ or ‘ugly’, we are annoyed and perhaps experience anger.
 If anyone compliments us with kind words, we are pleased, and smile.
 If we mention delicious foods to those who are hungry, they may experience increased salivation.
 However, if we make reference to feces or urine when sensitive friends are enjoying their meals, they may lose their appetite.

-When such is the power of ordinary words, consider the power of mantra: it is divinity in sound-form; it is divine power (daivi shakti) manifesting in a sound-body.
-The sacred mantra is a vital symbol of the Meditational Deity directly revealed to the Dharma Teachers in the innermost depths of divine communion.
+When such is the power of ordinary words, consider the power of mantra: it is a vital symbol of the Meditational Deity.
 These symbols are in the nature of unfailing keys to gain access to the transcendental realms of ultimate reality.
 The mantra is the Yidam.

 - drashta (an enlightened seer), the revealer of this particular mantra